hackclub/OnBoard/projects/Nat3z_65_Keyboard/README.md

 sucks so much, but hey, as long as it works and is functional I'm happy :)

 ## Cost
 PCB itself is $16.50.
-Assembly from JLCPCB comes up to $46.26 (excluding ATMega32u4-A microcontroller).
+Assembly from JLCPCB comes up to $36.74.
 With shipping, it becomes
-$93.82.
+$99.10.

 ## Design Process
 Some of the major challenges I had with this project was learning **how** pcb design worked.
 I primarily used the Ai03 guide